 The very first thing about Malaysia that inspired me during my time here was its spectacular landscapes & excellent beaches which I had seen during my visit to this beautiful county.
 Malaysia has nothing matching the Times Square in New York, but the country is truly a hidden gem that only those visiting the country themselves will be able to tell.

-If you have ever put your feet on this land, you will witness thousands of landscape located along the country, from the magnificent island Pulau Pangkor which means“beautiful island” to the exotic and serene beaches which are one of the greatest tourist attraction these days.
+If you have ever put your feet on this land, you will witness thousands of landscapes located along with the country, from the magnificent island Pulau Pangkor which means“beautiful island” to the exotic and serene beaches which are one of the greatest tourist attraction these days.

 #2: FOOD LOVER’S PARADISE